 Water Softener Salt Uses

-Water softeners, dishwashers, and shower filters use salt to remove hardness.
-You will need to maintain your water softener because salt replacement is necessary periodically.
+Water softeners, dishwashers, and shower filters all use salt to remove hardness.
+To maintain your water softener, periodic salt replacement is necessary.

-Our team searched all over for the best on the market, and we came up with a list of the ten best.
+There are a number of different replacement salts available.
+Our team searched all over the market, and we came up with a list of ten of the best.

 Common Types of Salts

-Here are 3 types of salts for you to choose
+Here are the 3 types of salts that fit our options.

 #1.
 Sea Salt